Existence-First — Canonical Manifesto

 It cannot be reinterpreted retroactively.

-It cannot be bypassed by derivations or implementations.
+It cannot be bypassed by derivative structures or implementations.

-Any document, system, or structure claiming alignment must conform to this declaration.
+Any system, document, or infrastructure claiming alignment must conform to this declaration.

 Govern existence.
 Let reality follow.